Evanso77/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd-absolute path name of the current working directory ls-Display the contents list of your current directory
+"pwd"-absolute path name of the current working directory "ls"-Display the contents list of your current directory "cd ~"-a script that changes the working directory to the user’s home directory.